ipfs/ipfs/WORKING_GROUPS.md

 **Responsibilities include**:

 - Ensure that specifications are up to date.
-- Enable developers and researches to contribute to the specification writting process with minimum overhead
+- Enable developers and researches to contribute to the specification writting process with minimum overhead.
 - That implementations can be compliant to the specs through formal testing (PDD and proofs).
 - Facilitate discussion around each spec making sure that proposals are followed up.